xpack/xsvd-js/README.md

 ## Purpose

+The `xsvd` tool is intended to:

+* generate device peripheral headers for RISC-V devices
-The main purpose of the `xsvd` tool is to generate the peripheral descriptions in [GNU ARM Eclipse QEMU](http://gnuarmeclipse.github.io/qemu/).
+* generate the peripheral descriptions in [GNU ARM Eclipse QEMU](http://gnu-mcu-eclipse.github.io/qemu/).

-The process takes three steps, each with a separate command:

-- convert the vendor SDV file from XML to JSON
-- patch it with mandatory information
-- generate the QEMU support code

 ## Prerequisites